SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Introduction

 There is a growing body of research that has contributed to answering this question positively by developing novel optimizers that reduce the memory requirements associated with tracking internal state variables during the training of LLMs while achieving similar or even speedup boost performance compared to Adam.
 For instance, some methods rely solely on tracking the first moment of gradients~\citep{xu2024adamlearningratescaling, jordan2024muon}, while others introduce an additional one-dimensional tracking variable on top of first moments~\citep{zhang2024adam, zhao2024deconstructingmakesgoodoptimizer}.
 Alternatively, approaches focusing exclusively on pre-conditioner tracking have also been proposed~\citep{pooladzandi2024curvature, li2017preconditioned}.
 Another line of work focuses on using low-rank approximations to store the first and second moments, thereby reducing the memory cost associated with tracking optimizer states~\citep{Lialin2023ReLoRAHT, Hao2024FloraLA, Zhao2024GaLoreML}.
-More recently,~\cite{zhu2024apollo} introduced an almost stateless optimizer for efficient LLM training, which proposes to only track rank-1 state variables during training.
+Finally, the concurrent work of ~\citep{zhu2024apollo} proposed an approximate gradient scaling method, that tracks the channel-wise or tensor-wise surrogate learning rates, further improving the memory efficiency.

 In this work, we address this question by proposing to simply pre-process the instantaneous stochastic gradient in a stateless manner.
 The result is \name{} (SGD with Whitening And Normalization), a novel stochastic optimizer that eliminates \emph{all} internal optimizer states and empirically achieves comparable or even better performance compared to Adam on several LLM pre-training tasks.